enquirer/prompt-base/README.md

 The following custom prompts were created using this library:

 * [prompt-autocomplete](https://www.npmjs.com/package/prompt-autocomplete): A prompt in the terminal but with autocomplete functionality | [homepage](https://github.com/rickbergfalk/prompt-autocomplete "A prompt in the terminal but with autocomplete functionality")
 * [prompt-checkbox](https://www.npmjs.com/package/prompt-checkbox): Multiple-choice/checkbox prompt.
-Can be used standalone or with a prompt system like [Enquirer](https://github.com/enquirer/enquirer). | [homepage](https://github.com/enquirer/prompt-checkbox "Multiple-choice/checkbox prompt.
+Can be used standalone or with a prompt system like [Enquirer](http://enquirer.io). | [homepage](https://github.com/enquirer/prompt-checkbox "Multiple-choice/checkbox prompt.
 Can be used standalone or with a prompt system like [Enquirer].")
 * [prompt-confirm](https://www.npmjs.com/package/prompt-confirm): Confirm (yes/no) prompt.
-Can be used standalone or with a prompt system like [Enquirer](https://github.com/enquirer/enquirer). | [homepage](https://github.com/enquirer/prompt-confirm "Confirm (yes/no) prompt.
+Can be used standalone or with a prompt system like [Enquirer](http://enquirer.io). | [homepage](https://github.com/enquirer/prompt-confirm "Confirm (yes/no) prompt.
 Can be used standalone or with a prompt system like [Enquirer].")
 * [prompt-editor](https://www.npmjs.com/package/prompt-editor): Editor prompt.
 Opens your text editor and waits for you to save your input during… [more](https://github.com/enquirer/prompt-editor) | [homepage](https://github.com/enquirer/prompt-editor "Editor prompt.
 Opens your text editor and waits for you to save your input during a prompt.
 Can be used standalone or with a prompt system like [Enquirer].")
 * [prompt-expand](https://www.npmjs.com/package/prompt-expand): Expand prompt.
 Can be used as a standalone prompt, or with a prompt system like… [more](https://github.com/enquirer/prompt-expand) | [homepage](https://github.com/enquirer/prompt-expand "Expand prompt.
 Can be used as a standalone prompt, or with a prompt system like [Enquirer].")
 * [prompt-list](https://www.npmjs.com/package/prompt-list): List-style prompt.
 Can be used as a standalone prompt, or with a prompt system like… [more](https://github.com/enquirer/prompt-list) | [homepage](https://github.com/enquirer/prompt-list "List-style prompt.
 Can be used as a standalone prompt, or with a prompt system like [enquirer].")
 * [prompt-password](https://www.npmjs.com/package/prompt-password): Password prompt.
-Can be used as a standalone prompt, or with a prompt system like… [more](https://github.com/enquirer/prompt-password) | [homepage](https://github.com/enquirer/prompt-password "Password prompt.
-Can be used as a standalone prompt, or with a prompt system like [Enquirer].")
+Can be used as a standalone prompt, or as a plugin for [Enquirer](http://enquirer.io). | [homepage](https://github.com/enquirer/prompt-password "Password prompt.
+Can be used as a standalone prompt, or as a plugin for [Enquirer].")
 * [prompt-radio](https://www.npmjs.com/package/prompt-radio): Radio prompt.
-This prompt behaves like other radio-button interfaces, where only one choice is enabled… [more](https://github.com/enquirer/prompt-radio) | [homepage](https://github.com/enquirer/prompt-radio "Radio prompt.
-This prompt behaves like other radio-button interfaces, where only one choice is enabled whilst all others are disabled.
-Can be used as a standalone prompt, or with a prompt system like [Enquirer].")
+Can be used as a standalone prompt, or as a plugin for [Enquirer](http://enquirer.io). | [homepage](https://github.com/enquirer/prompt-radio "Radio prompt.
+Can be used as a standalone prompt, or as a plugin for [Enquirer].")
 * [prompt-rawlist](https://www.npmjs.com/package/prompt-rawlist): Rawlist prompt.
 Can be used as a standalone prompt, or with a prompt system like… [more](https://github.com/enquirer/prompt-rawlist) | [homepage](https://github.com/enquirer/prompt-rawlist "Rawlist prompt.
 Can be used as a standalone prompt, or with a prompt system like [Enquirer].")

 ## About

 ### Related projects

-* [enquirer](https://www.npmjs.com/package/enquirer): Intuitive, plugin-based prompt system for node.js.
-Much faster and lighter alternative to Inquirer, with all… [more](https://github.com/enquirer/enquirer) | [homepage](https://github.com/enquirer/enquirer "Intuitive, plugin-based prompt system for node.js.
-Much faster and lighter alternative to Inquirer, with all the same prompt types and more, but without the bloat.")
+* [enquirer](https://www.npmjs.com/package/enquirer): Intuitive, plugin-based prompt system for node.js. | [homepage](http://enquirer.io "Intuitive, plugin-based prompt system for node.js.")
 * [prompt-choices](https://www.npmjs.com/package/prompt-choices): Create an array of multiple choice objects for use in prompts. | [homepage](https://github.com/enquirer/prompt-choices "Create an array of multiple choice objects for use in prompts.")
 * [prompt-question](https://www.npmjs.com/package/prompt-question): Question object, used by Enquirer and prompt plugins. | [homepage](https://github.com/enquirer/prompt-question "Question object, used by Enquirer and prompt plugins.")
 * [readline-utils](https://www.npmjs.com/package/readline-utils): Readline utils, for moving the cursor, clearing lines, creating a readline interface, and more. | [homepage](https://github.com/enquirer/readline-utils "Readline utils, for moving the cursor, clearing lines, creating a readline interface, and more.")